Amended Constitution 2015

 8.1.1.
-The Chairman of the Association shall serve for a term of two years only and shall be eligible for election having previously served one term as Secretary-Treasurer or Deputy Chairman.
-S/he shall normally chair all the Executive meetings and the AGM and other formal business meetings of the Association not delegated to a sub-committee.
-S/he is charged with ensuring that the profile of the association both professionally and politically is maintained and may act on behalf of the Association directly or by delegation in raising awareness of burn injury its prevention treatment and rehabilitation and to represent the Association at a national and international level.
+The Chairman of the Association shall serve for a term of two years only and shall be eligible for election having previously served one term as Secretary-Treasurer, Deputy Chairman or as a current or previous sub-committee Chair after serving a minimum of two years as an Executive Committee member.
+S/he shall normally chair all the Executive meetings, the AGM and other formal business meetings of the Association not delegated to a sub-committee.
+S/he is charged with ensuring that the profile of the Association both professionally and politically is maintained and may act on behalf of the Association directly or by delegation in raising awareness of burn injury, its prevention, treatment and rehabilitation, and to represent the Association at a national and international level.
 S/he shall present an Annual Report to the Membership at the AGM

 8.2 Deputy Chairman

 8.2.1 The Deputy Chairman of the Association shall serve for a term of two years and shall deputise for the Chairman in all his/her roles as and when the Chairman is unable for any reason to fulfil the same and shall by all reasonable means assist and support the Chairman and the Secretary-Treasurer.

 8.3.1.
 The Secretary-Treasurer shall be responsible to the Executive Committee for the conduct of the day-to-day business of the Association and shall be accountable to the Executive Committee in all matters of finance for the Association.
 S/he shall maintain a bank account in the name of the British Burn Association and shall administer its resources on behalf of the Association.
 The Secretary-Treasurer shall receive membership application forms and all dues and donations and maintain an up-to-date register of membership in all categories.
 S/he shall present an Annual report to the Membership at the AGM.